Writing Center Jobs

 Tutors on our regular schedule in the Writing Center work with writers of all levels and disciplines on a variety of assignments and projects, such as essays, theses, proposals, lab reports, research papers, and job search correspondence.
 They also maintain tutoring records, communicate with SJSU faculty, participate in outreach activities, develop and present workshops, participate in training activities for new applicants, and create original resources for the Writing Center every semester.

-Writing tutors can also choose to be embedded in the classroom, working with 100W courses all across campus, providing supplemental instruction to students both in class and outside of class in small workshops and one on one.
-Course-embedded tutors work five hours per week for each class they support, and they work on a flexible schedule agreed upon in advance with the 100W instructor they're paired with.
+Writing tutors can also choose to be embedded in the classroom, working with writing-intensive courses (e.g., 100W) all across campus, providing supplemental instruction to students both in class and outside of class in small workshops and one on one.
+Course-embedded tutors work five hours per week for each class they support, and they work on a flexible schedule agreed upon in advance with the instructor they're paired with.

-Lastly, writing tutors can choose to be embedded in a college and work with their graduate students.
-This work is similar to being a course-embedded tutor except the tutor supports graduate students throughout a college (instead of in one specific class).
-Currently, we have tutors supporting graduate students in the College of Education, the College of Applied Sciences and Arts (CASA), the iSchool, the Master's in Taxation (MST) program, and the Mechanical Engineering Department.
+Lastly, writing tutors can choose to be embedded in a college or department and work with their graduate students.
+This work is similar to being a course-embedded tutor except the tutor supports graduate students throughout a college or department (instead of in one specific class).
+Currently, we have tutors supporting graduate students in the College of Education, the iSchool, the Master's in Taxation (MST) program, the Mechanical Engineering Department, and the Aerospace Engineering Department.

 To be a writing tutor, you must